 The mining property lies within the Quesnel Terrane volcanic arc of the Intermontane Belt.
 The geology is made of oceanic plates formed in the Early Jurassic Period and low metamorphic grade magmatic arc segments.
 The mine is an alkalic porphyry deposit of copper and gold.

-The proven and probable reserves at the Mt.
-Milligan mine are estimated at 482 million tonnes graded at 0.39 grams gold and 0.20% copper per tonne.
+The proven and probable reserves at the Mt Milligan mine are estimated at 191.02Mt graded at 2.4Moz of gold and 959Mlb of copper.

 Ore processing at the British Columbian mine

 The Mt.
-Mulligan mine will produce ore of low grade copper-gold.
-The planned semi-autonomous grinding (SAG) mill will be the largest in North America.
-It will have a capacity to grind about 2,717t per hour at 92% availability.
-The 12m SAG mill will be powered by a 23.5MW gearless motor drive.
+Mulligan mine produces ore of low-grade copper-gold.
+It has a capacity to grind approximately 2,717t per hour at 92% availability.
+The 12m semi-autonomous grinding (SAG) mill is powered by a 23.5MW gearless motor drive.

-An IsaMill machine, the largest in Canada, will be used for fine grinding the ore.
-It is considered to be one of the most energy efficient grinding machines on the market.
-The majority of operations will use hydro-electric generated power from the grid.
+The IsaMill machine is used for fine grinding the ore.
+It is one of the most energy efficient grinding machines on the market.
+The majority of operations use hydro-electric generated power from the grid.

-The open-pit mine development operations will have a smaller footprint of about 4km x 3km.
-Water used for the entire mining activity will not be discharged into local water bodies.
+The open-pit mine development operations have a smaller footprint of about 4km x 3km.
+Water used for the entire mining activity is not discharged into local water bodies.

 The engineering, procurement, construction and management (EPCM) contract for the copper-gold project was awarded to the British Columbia Mining Joint Venture (BCMJV), in August 2011.
 BCMJV is a 50:50 joint venture between AMEC Americas and Fluor Canada.

-The scope of work includes construction of the copper flotation process plant, storage facility for tailings, 92km of electrical cabling, a housing camp for 600 workers and ancillary plant facilities.
+The scope of work included construction of the copper flotation process plant, storage facility for tailings, 92km of electrical cabling, a housing camp for 600 workers, and ancillary plant facilities.